 If we specifically look at your users: Students, Teachers, Admin Staff, Guests and 3rd Party Contractors.
 Ask yourself this:

-What additional security could be put in place to ensure the software, service or device remains secure in the event of user credential theft, malware introduction, device theft etc. (this should be proportionate to any identified risk associated with the software, service or device being accessed)?
+- What additional security could be put in place to ensure the software, service or device remains secure in the event of user credential theft, malware introduction, loss etc?

 If we look at user devices: domain joined devices, bring your own device (BYOD), personal devices, guest user devices.
 Ask yourself: